 Table of Contents

-The Origin of the Boxer Name
+The Origin of the Boxer’s Name

 There are many different theories on the origin of the breed name, “Boxer.”
-One theory is that Boxers get their name from the way they fights, either when playing or when defending themselves.
-For instance, they tend to stand on their hind legs and “box” with their front paws.
+One theory is that the Boxers got their name from the way they fight, which can be seen either when they play with other dogs or when they defend themselves.

 Boxers in America

 Despite the original intention of the dog breed, most of them are able to transition into fantastic companions and family dogs today.
 But because most dogs don’t work anymore, what were Boxers originally bred to do in society?

 What Were Boxers Originally Bred For?